visionmedia/stack/Readme.md

 ## How it works

+ Unlike shell scripts stack(1) will exit if a command fails, and unlike shell scripts a commit log is used in order to prevent re-execution of previous commands.

- A commit log is held at ~/.provision.log (by default), this file keeps track of commands which have already completed.
+ The log is held at ~/.provision.log (by default), this file keeps track of commands which have already completed.
 Once a command is run and successfully exits, it is considered complete, at which time the SHA1 of the command is written to this file.
 Subsequent runs will see